 The Council also owns the Muni Arts Centre in Pontypridd.
-A Grade II listed build, its heritage and stunning gothic architecture are an important part of Pontypridd's heritage.
+A Grade II listed building, its heritage and stunning gothic architecture are an important part of Pontypridd's heritage.
 The Council secured £5.3m in funding from UK Government's Levelling Up Fund to revitalise the Muni Arts Centre in collaboration with the charitable organisation Awen Cultural Trust.
 This joint approach will ensure the Muni is successfully brought back into use as a cultural venue with a commercially robust and viable future.

-Y Muni will reopen in 2024 re-establishing itself as a unique local venue for regional arts and music.
+Y Muni reopened in Summer 2024, under the management of Awen Cultural Trust, re-establishing itself as a unique local venue for regional arts and music.

-Examples of independent heritage provision in RCT
+Examples of independent heritage provision in RCT: